cdktf/cdktf-provider-github/docs/actionsSecret.java.md

 Name of the secret.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.7.1/docs/resources/actions_secret#secret_name ActionsSecret#secret_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.7.3/docs/resources/actions_secret#secret_name ActionsSecret#secret_name}

+---

+##### `destroyOnDrift`<sup>Optional</sup> <a name="destroyOnDrift" id="@cdktf/provider-github.actionsSecret.ActionsSecret.Initializer.parameter.destroyOnDrift"></a>

+- *Type:* java.lang.Boolean|com.hashicorp.cdktf.IResolvable

+Boolean indicating whether to recreate the secret if it's modified outside of Terraform.

+When `true` (default), Terraform will delete and recreate the secret if it detects external changes.
+When `false`, Terraform will acknowledge external changes but not recreate the secret.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.7.3/docs/resources/actions_secret#destroy_on_drift ActionsSecret#destroy_on_drift}

 ---